emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 - Menus and panels for displaying content.
 - Customizable, themes, CSS

-### Prerequisites
+## Prerequisites

 Our web app will consist of three files.
-Create the follwoing files in your favorite IDE or editor.
+Create the following files in your favorite IDE or editor.

 - index.html (the web page)
-- custom.css (overrides)
+- custom.css (for custom CSS and overrides)
-- app.js (JavaScript)
+- app.js (JavaScript code)

-If you want to start with one of the [Bootstrap Examples](http://getbootstrap.com/docs/4.0/examples/), you can check out this template: [Bootstrap Starter Template](https://getbootstrap.com/docs/4.0/examples/starter-template/)
+If you want to start with one of the [Bootstrap Examples](http://getbootstrap.com/docs/4.0/examples/), you should check out this template: [Bootstrap Starter Template](https://getbootstrap.com/docs/4.0/examples/starter-template/)

----

 ## Dependencies